Zahra-Bakhtiari/Covid19-QA-NLP/README.md

 * Download BERT Base, Uncased model to a local directory (e.g. bert_base_uncased)
 * Download SQuAD 1.0 dataset to a local directory (e.g. squad1)
+* Download BioBERT-Base v1.1 from biobert github to a local directory (e.g. biobert_base).
 * Create a new virtual envirnoment
 * Install python version 3.7 or lower.
 Note 3.8: version is not compatible with features in this github
 * Install Tensor flow version 1.0.
 TF1.15 is recommanded.